Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/meta-pixel.md

 ---
 title: Meta Pixel Event Streaming
-description: Amplitude Data's Meta Pixel integration lets you stream your Amplitude event data straight to Meta Pixel with just a few clicks.
+description: Amplitude CDP's Meta Pixel streaming integration enables you to forward your Amplitude events and users straight to Meta Pixel with just a few clicks.
 ---

 --8<-- "includes/open-beta.md"

+Amplitude CDP's Meta Pixel streaming integration enables you to forward your Amplitude events and users straight to Meta Pixel with just a few clicks.

 ## Setup